soaaresDEV/soaaresDEV/README.md

 # Felipe Soares

-## About Me
+## 👨‍💻 About Me

-Aspiring backend developer with a strong interest in Java, Spring Boot, and SQL.
+Aspiring backend developer passionate about building solid, scalable solutions using Java, Spring Boot, and SQL.
-I'm currently focused on building a solid foundation in software development by learning key technologies and applying best practices step by step.
-I may be at the beginning of my journey, but I’m highly motivated, proactive, and eager to grow.
+Currently learning and practicing backend fundamentals through real code, clean architecture, and hands-on projects.
-I'm looking for opportunities to learn, contribute to real projects, and work with experienced developers in dynamic and collaborative environments.
+I'm motivated, curious, and looking to grow by working with experienced developers in collaborative environments.

 ---